mrkamel/kraps/README.md

 ## Usage

-The first thing you need to do, is to tell Kraps about your desired configuration in an initializer for example:
+The first thing you need to do is to tell Kraps about your desired configuration in an initializer for example:

 ```ruby